Schweitzer-Mauduit International (NYSE:SWM) Updates FY 2022 Earnings Guidance

 Schweitzer-Mauduit International (NYSE:SWM – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $3.50-$3.95 for the period, compared to the consensus earnings per share estimate of $3.72.
 The company issued revenue guidance of -.

-Schweitzer-Mauduit International (NYSE:SWM – Get Rating) last announced its earnings results on Wednesday, February 23rd.
-The company reported $0.36 EPS for the quarter, missing analysts’ consensus estimates of $0.62 by ($0.26).
+Schweitzer-Mauduit International (NYSE:SWM – Get Rating) last issued its quarterly earnings results on Wednesday, February 23rd.
+The company reported $0.36 EPS for the quarter, missing the consensus estimate of $0.62 by ($0.26).
+The business had revenue of $390.40 million during the quarter.
 Schweitzer-Mauduit International had a return on equity of 14.25% and a net margin of 4.42%.
-The company had revenue of $390.40 million during the quarter.
-During the same quarter in the prior year, the company posted $0.77 earnings per share.
-Equities analysts forecast that Schweitzer-Mauduit International will post 3.73 earnings per share for the current fiscal year.
+During the same quarter in the previous year, the business posted $0.77 EPS.
+As a group, analysts expect that Schweitzer-Mauduit International will post 3.73 EPS for the current year.

-SWM has been the topic of a number of recent analyst reports.
-StockNews.com initiated coverage on Schweitzer-Mauduit International in a report on Thursday, March 31st.
-They set a hold rating on the stock.
-TheStreet cut Schweitzer-Mauduit International from a b- rating to a c+ rating in a report on Monday, February 28th.
+SWM has been the subject of a number of recent analyst reports.
+TheStreet cut Schweitzer-Mauduit International from a b- rating to a c+ rating in a research report on Monday, February 28th.
+StockNews.com started coverage on Schweitzer-Mauduit International in a research report on Thursday, March 31st.
+They issued a hold rating for the company.

+In related news, Director Jeffrey Keenan bought 9,000 shares of Schweitzer-Mauduit International stock in a transaction on Monday, May 9th.
+The shares were purchased at an average price of $26.20 per share, for a total transaction of $235,800.00.
+Following the completion of the acquisition, the director now owns 59,000 shares in the company, valued at $1,545,800.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, Director Kimberly E. Ritrievi acquired 1,000 shares of the business’s stock in a transaction dated Friday, May 13th.
+The shares were acquired at an average price of $27.15 per share, for a total transaction of $27,150.00.
+Following the acquisition, the director now directly owns 7,000 shares in the company, valued at $190,050.
+The disclosure for this purchase can be found here.
+1.80% of the stock is owned by company insiders.

-Several institutional investors have recently modified their holdings of the company.
-Barclays PLC grew its position in shares of Schweitzer-Mauduit International by 53.4% during the fourth quarter.
-Barclays PLC now owns 40,905 shares of the company’s stock valued at $1,223,000 after purchasing an additional 14,232 shares in the last quarter.
-BlackRock Inc. grew its position in shares of Schweitzer-Mauduit International by 2.9% during the fourth quarter.
-BlackRock Inc. now owns 4,997,401 shares of the company’s stock valued at $149,424,000 after purchasing an additional 142,905 shares in the last quarter.
-Deutsche Bank AG grew its position in shares of Schweitzer-Mauduit International by 3.9% during the fourth quarter.
-Deutsche Bank AG now owns 22,393 shares of the company’s stock valued at $669,000 after purchasing an additional 832 shares in the last quarter.
-California State Teachers Retirement System grew its position in shares of Schweitzer-Mauduit International by 2.1% during the fourth quarter.
-California State Teachers Retirement System now owns 43,599 shares of the company’s stock valued at $1,304,000 after purchasing an additional 917 shares in the last quarter.
-Finally, Parametric Portfolio Associates LLC grew its position in shares of Schweitzer-Mauduit International by 4.5% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 85,700 shares of the company’s stock valued at $2,562,000 after purchasing an additional 3,694 shares in the last quarter.
-Hedge funds and other institutional investors own 85.47% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in SWM.
+Citigroup Inc. raised its position in Schweitzer-Mauduit International by 40.1% in the 4th quarter.
+Citigroup Inc. now owns 27,481 shares of the company’s stock valued at $822,000 after buying an additional 7,865 shares during the last quarter.
+Squarepoint Ops LLC increased its position in shares of Schweitzer-Mauduit International by 95.3% during the 4th quarter.
+Squarepoint Ops LLC now owns 26,374 shares of the company’s stock worth $789,000 after purchasing an additional 12,873 shares during the last quarter.
+Great West Life Assurance Co.
+Can increased its position in shares of Schweitzer-Mauduit International by 5.0% during the 1st quarter.
+Great West Life Assurance Co.
+Can now owns 27,732 shares of the company’s stock worth $783,000 after purchasing an additional 1,324 shares during the last quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its position in shares of Schweitzer-Mauduit International by 14.1% during the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 27,120 shares of the company’s stock worth $746,000 after purchasing an additional 3,344 shares during the last quarter.
+Finally, Deutsche Bank AG increased its position in shares of Schweitzer-Mauduit International by 3.9% during the 4th quarter.
+Deutsche Bank AG now owns 22,393 shares of the company’s stock worth $669,000 after purchasing an additional 832 shares during the last quarter.
+Institutional investors and hedge funds own 85.47% of the company’s stock.

 Schweitzer-Mauduit International Company Profile (Get Rating)